 Water Softener Installation Cost

-By Josh
+Josh Cassidy

-At a glance
+At a Glance

-• Additional costs you may need to add to your budget
+• Additional costs that may apply to you.

 salt in water softener

-Average Cost of Water Softener Installation:
+Average Water Softener Installation Cost:

-Depending on the complexity of the job, it usually takes 2-4 hours.
+Depending on the complexity of the job, it usually takes: 2-4 hours

-How Much Does Water Softener Installation Cost?
+How Much Does a Water Softener Cost to Install?

 water softener

-Basic units cost between £400-£800, mid-range units between £800-£1,500, and high-end units cost anywhere from £1,500 to £2,500.
-So, what’s the difference between each of them?
 Typically, brand plays a big part in deciphering which end of the scale a water softener lies, along with features and capacity, not to mention the technology that it uses.

 As with any product, there are certain products that are just too advanced for the needs of the user, and as such, the majority of households wouldn’t require a high-end water softening unit.